Hardest Marathons In The USA: 15 Brutal Courses + The Difficulty Truth

 In fact, in order to demonstrate that you have a sufficient level of fitness, you must run a qualifying event before you are allowed to register for the Pikes Peak Marathon.

-This super challenging marathon course reaches a top elevation of a whopping 14,115 feet, so if you are not a Colorado native or do not live at altitude, you will certainly want to do a little bit of altitude training, or you might be really feeling the effects of altitude during the marathon.
+This super challenging marathon course reaches a top elevation of a whopping 14,115 feet, so if you are not a Colorado native or do not live at high altitude, you will certainly want to do a little bit of altitude training, or you might be really feeling the effects of being high above sea level during the marathon.

 You will gain just under 8000 feet over a distance of only 13.3 miles.